yimin-gong/Ian/content/authors/admin/_index.md

 title: Yimin Gong (Ian)
 ---

 Yimin Gong is a postgraduate student of School of Economics at Shandong University.
-His research interests include innovation, firm behavior and corporate governance.
-He participates in the Innovation Reading Club group, which studies corporate innovation.
+His research interests include innovation, behavioral finance and corporate finance.

 Don't Panic🐕🛹🌌